pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 You might wonder: _"Why do we need to make a service unit file?
 Why don't we run the `/opt/beacon.sh` in the background directly?"_

 Well, this is the recommended way that systemd generators operate.
 For example, network functionality might not be ready when the generators are executed.
-So it is simpler to have generate service file instead and set `network.target` as a dependency.
+So it is simpler to generate service file instead and set `network.target` as a dependency.
 However, it is possible to create a long running background process on boot; it either waits or retries until the necessary OS functionality becomes available.

 The generated service file is very simple.
 If you want more info about this read the [previous blogpost - 5.2.2 Minimal service file
 ](https://pberba.github.io/security/2022/01/30/linux-threat-hunting-for-persistence-systemd-timers-cron/#52-installing-a-malicious-service)